target/data-validator/README.md

 #### `stringLengthCheck`

-Takes 2 - 3 parameters, described below.
+Takes 2 or 3 parameters, described in the table below.
 If the length of the string in the column doesn't fall within the range specified by (`minValue`, `maxValue`), both inclusive, the check will fail.
 At least one of `minValue` or `maxValue` must be specified.
 The data type of `column` must be String.

 | Arg | Type | Description |